 Timing Strategies

-Narrow therapeutic index drugs (warfarin, levothyroxine, phenytoin): Take these 1 or more hours before tirzepatide, ideally in the morning before food.
+Narrow therapeutic index drugs (warfarin, levothyroxine, phenytoin): Take these at least 1 hour before tirzepatide, ideally first thing in the morning before food.
 This gives the medication a head start on absorption before gastric emptying slows.

 Oral contraceptives: Switch to a non-oral method (IUD, implant, ring, patch) during tirzepatide treatment.
-If switching is not feasible, add barrier contraception during the first 4 weeks and after each dose increase.
+If switching is not feasible, add barrier contraception for the first 4 weeks and after each dose increase.

 Pain medications: Expect delayed onset.
 Take acetaminophen or NSAIDs 30 minutes earlier than usual to compensate for the absorption delay.

-General principle: Any oral medication that depends on rapid, predictable absorption should be taken first thing in the morning, at least 1 hour before tirzepatide and food.
+General principle: Any oral medication requiring rapid, predictable absorption should be taken first thing in the morning, at least 1 hour before tirzepatide and food.
 Medications with wide therapeutic windows (statins, antihistamines, PPIs) can be taken at any time without adjustment.

 |---|---|---|---|